 The taxable portion of any QSB gain will be subject to the lesser of your ordinary-income rate or 28%, rather than the normal long-term gains rate.
 Thus, if the 28% rate and the 50% exclusion apply, the effective rate on the QSB gain will be 14% (28% × 50%).

 As you might expect, these tax benefits are subject to additional requirements and limits.
 For example, to qualify as a QSB, a business must be engaged in an active trade or business and must not have assets that exceed $50 million.

 Also, be sure to consider the non-tax factors as well, such as your risk tolerance, time horizon and overall investment goals.

-Should you wish to discuss the tax ramifications of the possible sale of QSB stock, contact me at meagan@BerdonLLP.com or contact to your Berdon advisor.
+Should you wish to discuss the tax ramifications of the possible sale of QSB stock, you can reach me at firstname.lastname@example.org or contact your Berdon advisor.

 Hal Zemel, a Tax Partner at Berdon LLP, has nearly 25 years in public accounting and advises businesses in the real estate, manufacturing, distribution, retail, and advertising business sectors.